Little Diomede Island: History

 Danish-Russian navigator Vitus Bering (after whom the Bering Strait is named) sighted the Diomede Islands on August 16 (O.S., August 27 N.S.), 1728, the day on which the Russian Orthodox Church celebrates the memory of Diomedes of Tarsus.

 Little Diomede was sold to the United States by the Russian Empire, along with the rest of Alaska, in 1867.
-Inuit from Big and Little Diomede continued to cross between the two islands until the Soviet Union closed the border between in 1948.
+Inuit from Big and Little Diomede continued to cross between the two islands until the Soviet Union closed its border at Big Diomede in 1948.
 This section of the border between the United States and the Soviet Union became known as the "Ice Curtain" during the Cold War.

 The Inuit of Big Diomede were resettled in coastal villages of Chukotka.
 There has been limited subsequent contact between the communities.
 There were sporadic contacts during the 1970s with former inhabitants of Big Diomede who walked across the Bering Strait to trade and exchange information across the International Date Line.

-Lynne Cox swam from Little Diomede to Big Diomede (about 2.2 mi) in August 1987, she was congratulated jointly by Mikhail Gorbachev and Ronald Reagan.
+Lynne Cox swam from Little Diomede to Big Diomede (about 2.2 mi) in August 1987.
+She was congratulated jointly by Mikhail Gorbachev and Ronald Reagan.
 Visits by the inhabitants of Little Diomede to find relatives deported from Big Diomede resumed during Perestroika.
 There were subsequent exchanges during the 1990s.
 These have become increasingly rare as relations between the United States and Russia have worsened.